pyscript/pyscript/docs/tutorials/getting-started.md

 ### Writing into labeled elements

 In the example above, we had a single `<py-script>` tag printing one or more lines onto the page in order.
-Within the `<py-script>`, you have access to the `pyscript` module, which provides a `.write()` method to send strings into labeled elements on the page.
+Within the `<py-script>`, you can use the `Element` class to create a python object for interacting with page elements.
+Objects created from the `Element` class provide the `.write()` method which enables you to send strings into the page elements referenced by those objects.

 For example, we'll add some style elements and provide placeholders for the `<py-script>` tag to write to.